arcus/note_deidentification/annotation_guidelines.md

 - ZIPCODE
 - STATE
 - COUNTRY

+For example, "3401 Civic Center Blvd, Philadelphia, PA 19104" would include four annotations for location: "@highlight(3401 Civic Center Blvd)"-STREET, "@highlight(Philadelphia)"-CITY,  "@highlight(PA)"-STATE, and "@highlight(19104)"-ZIPCODE.

+When STREET includes something like a unit or apartment number, that should be included, for example: "@highlight(123 N. Main St. #4)"

+Occasionally, you may need to use [fragments](#using-fragments) to capture a span if it's not possible to select the whole span with a single section in brat.
+This is most common for STREET, where a unit number may be on a new line, or form text may interrupt a STREET span.
+For example, the text "Address 1: @highlight(123 N. Main St.) Address 2: @highlight(#4)" should be annotated as one annotation, with "#4" added as an additional fragment to the first span.

 For location information that can't be described with the more specific labels, just use LOCATION.